jh603/ChemMCP/README.md

 ## What is this?

-ChemMCP is **a continuously updated collection of chemistry tools for LLMs and AI assistants**, compatible with the [Model Context Protocol (MCP)](https://modelcontextprotocol.org/).
-By integrating **powerful chemistry tools**, ChemMCP **transforms general AI models into chemistry coscientists** capable of performing complex molecular analysis, property prediction, and reaction synthesis tasks without requiring domain-specific training.
+ChemMCP is **an easy-to-use and extensible chemistry toolkit for LLMs and AI assistants**, compatible with the [Model Context Protocol (MCP)](https://modelcontextprotocol.org/).
+By integrating **powerful chemistry tools**, ChemMCP can **make general AI models capable of chemistry capabilities**, performing molecular analysis, property prediction, and reaction synthesis tasks, without requiring domain-specific training.
+ChemMCP can also be easily integrated in your research for data processing, agentic applications, and more.

 [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) is a framework that allows AI models to access external tools and resources through a standardized interface.
 ChemMCP leverages this architecture to bridge the gap between general-purpose AI models and specialized chemistry tools, enabling seamless integration of chemistry expertise into AI workflows.